aleshaleksey/fansys23/02-base-rules.md

 The rules for point buy are (this is for the standard "24 point buy"):

-1. Start with all stats at 10.
+1. Start with a blank sheet and 24 points.
-2. Add or subtract points until the remaining points are 0.
+2. Assign points in accordance with the cost table until all 6 stats are assigned and the remaining points are 0.
+If you end with unassigned points, those points are lost.

 The point cost for point buy is as follows.